Posted on Leave a comment

 Evidence and Documentation Expected During Audits or Inspections

-• Documentation of risk assessments and future risk management strategies.
+• Documentation evidencing the implementation of ICT risk management frameworks.

-• Evidence of staff training and resources allocated for ICT risk management.
+• Evidence of staff training and testing regarding operational resilience protocols.

 Best Practices to Demonstrate Ongoing DORA Compliance